Grin logo

 Frequently Asked Questions

-This paper fundamentally examines the intricate relationship between the fear of making mistakes and Foreign Language Classroom Anxiety (FLCA) from both psychological and pedagogical standpoints, seeking to understand and alleviate student struggles in language learning.
+The paper explores the intricate relationship between the fear of making mistakes and Foreign Language Classroom Anxiety (FLCA), analyzing how these factors negatively impact the language learning process.

 Ende der Leseprobe aus 20 Seiten - nach oben